pokusio/k3s-topgun/README.md

 ```

 * The strangest thing is that "it works with `alien.io`", and fails if `192.168.1.28`  is used in kubeconfig...
 Even though it is `192.168.1.28` that is passed with the `--tls-san` option...

+## Size, number of masters and stability of the cluster

+I had a very unstable cluster, when I used 5 masters, and 9 workers...
+Why, I do not know, : more tests to run here